BBC One "Circle" idents: Components of look

 All the idents revolved around a circular theme and all featured a scene which is revealed to end in a circle formation.
 The circle symbol was decided upon as a "symbol of unity", but it was also a "nod" towards the channel's heritage and in particular, the classic globe icon used in various styles for much of its history.
 The idents would involve people, plants or animals moving, or whose interaction causes a circular shape, which is revealed at the end of the ident.
 The circle would then be emphasised by white lines and a red eclipse animating around it and revealing the BBC One logo at the end.
 The new BBC One logo featured a large lower case "one" in the centre of the circle, with a smaller BBC logo to the upper left of the "one".
 The channel uses this logo on its idents and promotions, however uses a box logo, similar to the last look, for promotions where the BBC One logo appears alongside other channels.
 This boxed logo features the BBC logo above the lower case "one" in a red box.
 The box closely relates to the logos of BBC Two and BBC Four.

-As with the previous look, no clock ident was used, a trend repeated across nearly all other channels in the UK, however the "Generic", "Helicopter", "Capes" and "Kites" idents may also be used for introduction into the news, following criticisms in the previous look that the dancers didn't have an ident suitable for this purpose.
+As with the previous look, no clock ident was used, a trend repeated across nearly all other channels in the UK, however the "Generic", "Helicopter", "Capes" and "Kites" idents may also be used for introduction into the news, following criticisms in the previous look that the dancers did not have an ident suitable for this purpose.

 Promotion style featured the BBC One logo appear at the bottom of the screen, similar to the 1997 look, before switching to the centre of a shaded red end-board, with the logo appearing in the centre.
 Static slides, now very much a rarely seen occurrence, featured the image as a cut out eclipse in the right hand side of the screen.

 In July 2008, the "Kites", "Moon", and "Windows" idents were dropped, but the "Kites" ident was reinstated on 2 May 2009.

-On 2 May 2009, all the idents were made shorter with new adaptations of the original Imran Hanif music, with the exception of "Generic", "Hippos" and "Surfers".
+On 2 May 2009, all the idents were made shorter and the animation of the lines were red with new adaptations of the original Imran Hanif music, with the exception of "Generic", "Hippos" and "Surfers".
 The May 2009 idents were composed by David Arnold.